Six-week course is online and mentored

 - Blended learning as a language training practice;

 - The blended learning courseware and hosting provided by the LearnIT2teach to the LINC sector at Edulinc.org;

 - The teacher training options provided by the LearnIT2teach Project to IRCC-funded language training professionals.

 - Case studies of LINC blended learning implementation together with practical tips and strategies;

 - Developing personal leadership skills to support learning technology innovation in a language training program;

 - Increasing knowledge of theory, evidence and better learning technology practices in the language training sector;

 - Formulating arguments and strategies to encourage and enable learning technology innovation within an organization, and with clients and funders;

 Articulating the outline of a plan for local learning technology innovation.

-If you are looking to delve deeper into the question of innovation in the settlement language training sector, send a note to Rob McBride at admin @ learnit2teach.ca and he will send you a link to the online sign up form.
+If you are looking to delve deeper into the question of innovation in the settlement language training sector, use the Google Form to sign up for the June 15th group or indicate your interest in doing the course later.